 In 2008, the EPA established new best practices for measuring fuel economy that indicated lower fuel efficiency - or increased L/100 km - than previous measurements.
-51 Accordingly, fuel economy ratings that predate 2008 (such as NRCan's) need to be adjusted upwards.
+55 Accordingly, fuel economy ratings that predate 2008 need to be adjusted upwards.

 The Insurance Corporation of British Columbia (ICBC) maintains non-public records of the composition of the provincial vehicle fleet.
 These data were used to develop weighted average fuel efficiencies for the vehicle and fuel types in Table 10.